 How long we will keep your Personal Data

-Your Personal Data will only be retained by Sorry Mate Group Limited until it is no longer required to: meet our legal obligations; assist us with dealing with complaints, queries and to protect our legal rights in the event of a claim being made against us; assist you with a claim against a third party.
+Your Personal Data will only be retained by Smooth Law Limited until it is no longer required to: meet our legal obligations; assist us with dealing with complaints, queries and to protect our legal rights in the event of a claim being made against us; assist you with a claim against a third party.
 After completing your matter, we are entitled to keep all your papers and documents whilst there is money owing to us.
 We will keep our file of papers and any Personal Data we hold on our systems (except for any of your papers which you ask to be returned to you) for no more than six years from file closure and on the understanding that we have your authority to securely destroy the file and delete your Personal Data six years after sending you our final bill/completion of your case.
 We will not destroy documents you ask us to deposit in safe custody.

 We will contact subscribers to our mailing list every 12 months to check we have your most current details and to make sure you still wish to hear from us.

 We follow security procedures in the storage and disclosure of your Personal Data, and to protect it against accidental loss, destruction or damage.